-After gaining expertise through the implemenation of Opportunity Village in Eugene, Oregon, the Village Collaborative is focused on catalyzing this "Tiny Housing First" movement in other cities by improving communication between advocates and city officials.
+After gaining expertise through the implementation of Opportunity Village in Eugene, Oregon, the Village Collaborative is focused on catalyzing this tiny Housing First movement in other cities through education, planning, and design.

 About Andrew Heben:

-This vision has been put into action through the planning, designing, and building of Opportunity Village – a transitional micro-housing community in Eugene, Oregon.
+This vision has been put into action through the planning, design, and building of Opportunity Village – a transitional micro-housing community in Eugene, Oregon.